GhooTS/GTScriptableVariable/README.md

   >* OnCollisionExit2D
   >* OnCollisionExit

-  `Collision Event Triggers` support dynamic parameter for parameteres which type derived from `Component`, like `ParticleSystem` or `Rigidbody`.
+  `Collision Event Triggers` support dynamic parameter for parameters which type derived from `Component`, like `ParticleSystem` or `Rigidbody`.
 If dynamic parameter is tick then `Game Event` will be call with component attached to the `gameobject` which trigger on of the unity physic events.
-If the component is not present then one of the following think happend dependes on choosed behaviour:
+If the component is not present then one of the following think happen, depends on chosen behavior:
   >* StopOnNull - won't trigger event if component is null
   >* TriggerWithDefualt - will trigger event with component set in editor
   >* TriggerWithNull - will trigger event passing null as the argument

 ## Dynamic Collections
-  `Dynamic Collections` are wrappers for List of `Components` or `Game Objects` the purpose of `Dynamic Collections` is to decouple the way of collecting `Components` or `Game Objects` from the systems that require thoses `Components`/`Game Objects`.
+  `Dynamic Collections` are wrappers for List of `Components` or `Game Objects` the purpose of `Dynamic Collections` is to decouple the way of collecting `Components` or `Game Objects` from the systems that require those `Components`/`Game Objects`.

   By defualt there is only `GameObjectCollection`, which can contain `Game Objects`